fghaas/five-is-fine/markdown/ignite.md

-people, it becomes really difficult to reasonably take full accountability and responsibility for everything that the team does, *particularly* when things go south. *But that’s the very definition of a person in charge:* we absorb blame for yourself, and we pass on credit to the team.
+people, it becomes really difficult to reasonably take full accountability and responsibility for everything that the team does, *particularly* when things go south. *But that’s the very definition of a person in charge:* we absorb blame by ourselves, and we pass on credit to the team.

 <!-- .slide: data-background-image="images/burnout.png" data-background-size="contain" -->